YHL04/s4/README.md

-# Reimplementation of Structured State Space sequence model (S4)
+# Tinkering with Structured State Space sequence model (S4)

 S4 achieved state of the art results in many long sequence benchmarks